openmod-tracker/amiris/README.md

 5. Select branch `main` &rarr; `Next`
 6. Choose a directory &rarr; `Next`
 7. `Import existing Eclipse project` &rarr; `Next`
-8. Select `amiris` to import &rarr; `Finish`
+8. Select `amiris` to import &rarr; `Next`

 This should import the Eclipse project in the repository to you Eclipse workspace.
-Wait for a few seconds for Eclipse to automatically build the project.
+Eclipse automatically builds the project.

 #### Run
 Create a new run configuration for `Java application` with name, e.g., "RunAMIRIS"